Tsuga Canadensis, Coniferous

 Eastern hemlock stands are considered important as shelter and cover for white-tailed deer and other wildlife species, such as turkey, ruffed grouse, and others.

-- American Indians used the cambium as the base for breads and soups or mixed it with dried fruit and animal fat for pemmican.
+American Indians used the cambium as the base for bread and soups or mixed it with dried fruit and animal fat for pemmican.
 Natives and white settlers also made tea from hemlock leaves, which have a high vitamin C content.